yugabyte/yugabyte-operator/README.md

 kubectl exec -it yb-tserver-0 /home/yugabyte/bin/cqlsh yb-tserver-0
 ```

-You can read more about ysql and ycql apis in [Yugabyte documentation](https://docs.yugabyte.com/latest/api/)
+You can read more about ysql and ycql apis in [YugabyteDB documentation](https://docs.yugabyte.com/latest/api/)

 ## Configuration options